The 10 Best Self-Publishing Companies

 Publish Pros is a small, full-service self-publishing company that prides itself in providing the type of personal attention other companies have traded in for templates and how-to webinars.
 Our services include cover design, interior page layout, editing, proofreading, distribution, illustration, and promotion.
 We also create author websites and provide the resources needed to market a book both online and in brick-and-mortar stores.

-We are know for being the most comprehensive and most compassionate option.
+We are known for being the most comprehensive and most compassionate option.
 If you are looking for a true partner to take the self-publishing journey with you, Publish Pros is who you need.

 Choosing the best self-publishing company for you relies heavily on a number of factors – how involved you want to be in the process, your timing and budget, even where and how widely you want your book to be available to potential readers.